Download a copy of this statement

 How we share your information outside of DAS Law

-We may share your information with the following recipients:
+We may share your information with the following recipients outside of DAS Law:

-- DAS LEI, your general insurer and/or your insurance broker (if you have the benefit of DAS LEI)
+- DAS Legal Expenses Insurance Company Ltd, your general insurer and/or your insurance broker (if you have the benefit of DAS Legal Expenses Insurance);

 - Experts (for the purposes of obtaining evidence to support your claim);